MohamedRaslan/screenpy/docs/topics/questions.rst

 It is very likely
 that you will want to write
 some custom Questions.
-Questions must be :class:`~screenpy.protocols.Answerable`, which means they have an :meth:`~screenpy.protocols.Answerable.answered_by` method.
+Questions must be :class:`~screenpy.core.protocols.Answerable`, which means they have an :meth:`~screenpy.core.protocols.Answerable.answered_by` method.

 Let's take a look
 at what an extremely contrived custom Question,